Skip to main content

 Expected Outputs

-Callflow yields different outputs for wide range of scenarios.
-The outputs depend on the type of artifacts analyzed, strategies used and fine tuning using the performance enhancing parameters described above.
+Reachability Analysis yields different outputs for a wide range of scenarios.
+The outputs depend on the type of artifacts analyzed, strategies used, and fine-tuning using the performance-enhancing parameters described above.

-Callflow output is logged in the IQ Policy Evaluation log and can be found in the stage where policy evaluation is called within your Jenkins pipeline.
+Reachability Analysis output is logged within the IQ Policy Evaluation log and can be found at the stage where policy evaluation is called within your pipeline.

 Here are descriptions to a few sample outputs: